line.jpg

 Fluorescence-guided focused ultrasound (FLUS)

-Hybrid magnetic-resonance optoacoustic imaging scanner
+Hybrid magnetic-resonance optoacoustic tomography (MROT)

 Ultrawideband transparent ultrasound detector